 One of the first regional studies completed was in California's Central Valley.
 As part of this assessment, the USGS developed a three–dimensional hydrologic modeling tool to simulate water management scenarios, providing managers improved ability to plan water supplies around anticipated conversion of farmland to urban use and potential future effects of climate variability and change.
 Several more studies have been completed or are underway around the United States, as shown on the map on this page.

 In addition, the Water Census will develop estimates of groundwater recharge, storage, and discharge at the watershed scale, as much as possible.
 These estimates will be made using a combination of information from large–scale studies being conducted by the USGS Groundwater Resources Program, observed data on groundwater levels collected in well networks, analysis of streamflow records, and other available information.

 The Water Census funding in 2011 provided an opportunity to accelerate regional aquifer assessment with assessment of the glacial aquifer system that extends across all or parts of 25 northern States from Maine to Washington and Alaska.
 The glacial deposits are the source for the largest withdrawals for public and domestic supply in the United States.
 An estimated 22.5 million people rely on the glacial aquifer system for their drinking water.

 Brackish groundwater as a resource for direct use or for desalination potentially represents an increasingly important component of the Nation's water supply.
 Relatively little is known, however, about brackish groundwater as compared to fresh groundwater.
 A better understanding of the distribution and character of brackish groundwater can provide information for future development of this resource.
-To satisfy requirements of the SECURE Water Act, the Water Census provided funding in 2012 to explore available information for developing a national brackish groundwater assessment.
+To satisfy requirements of the SECURE Water Act, the Water Census is providing funding to conduct the National Brackish Groundwater Assessment.

 Reilly, T.E., Dennehy, K.F., Alley, W.M., and Cunningham, W.L., 2008, Ground-water availability in the United States: U.S. Geological Survey Circular 1323, 70 p.